-The notification steps LAVCA takes for Non-Engagement (No log-in) are as follows:
+The notification steps LAVCA takes for No log-ins are as follows:

-1. After 2 days of student Non-Engagement (No log-in), the teacher will notify the parent to communicate the concern and expectation that the student fully engages in the course on a daily basis and make academic progress in alignment with the course pace chart.
+1. At 2-3 days of student not logging in, the homeroom teacher will notify the parent to communicate the concern and expectation that the student log-in and fully engages in the course daily and make academic progress in alignment with the course pace chart.